""

 • Transportation costs for necessary equipment

-Students can apply for a top-up grant based on a fixed amount of €250 per month, which is in addition to the standard Erasmus+ subsistence grant.
+Students who meet the criteria defined by the Icelandic Erasmus+ National Agency can apply for a top-up grant based on a fixed amount of €250 per month, which is in addition to the standard Erasmus+ subsistence grant.
 For short-term exchanges, the fixed amount is €100 for 5-14 days and €150 for 15-30 days.

 • Students who are immigrants or children of immigrants*